splitgraph/splitgraph.com/docs/splitfiles.md

      ---> Using cache
      ---> 96833d33a433

-For more information on the available Splitfile commands, see splitfile.
+For more information on the available Splitfile commands, see [the reference](splitfile_intro).